anagha-google/techcon23-datalake-lab/README.md

 4. Identify if there are IUCR description mismatches
 5. Identity missing entries in either table
 6. Create a crime trend report set with crimes by type, by year, month, week, day, hour.
+7. Enable the catalog API and lineage API and visualize the lineage after you complete the exercise

 <hr>